Postpartum depression isn’t a matter solely for mothers of newborn babies.

 I know, it’s easier said than done.
 If we could all get rid of pain and stress, then the world would be a better place.
 Try keeping track of your sleep patterns and monthly mood fluctuations to help you notice patterns and triggers.
 But once you’ve identified your specific trigger(s), your next goal will be to work at ways to fix that issue in your life.

 If you’re uncertain of where to begin to fix the problems affecting your mental health, then speaking to a therapist can help.
-There are even online psychiatrists available through sites like Online Therapy and Better Help.
+Sometimes, it’s difficult to determine the root cause of our symptoms on our own.
+Cognitive behavior therapy is a great exercise to help with this.
+There are also licensed online psychiatrists available that you can have video chat sessions with.

 Take care of yourself